 Voltaire in the pen name of François-Marie Arouet who is reputed to have drunk 40 cups of coffee a day.
 Little wonder he did not sleep a lot!
 He slept very poorly, averaging around 4 hours a night.

-Actors, Showbiz, and Media People
+Sleeping Habits of Actors, Showbiz, and Media People

 Tom Cruise: Actor